This article is your guide when you need to hire a software architect. Content is based on Acropolium’s 18 years of experience.

 Still, the described cases are the exception rather than the norm.
 In most projects, the non-involvement of an architect results in significant ongoing changes and continuous bug fixing that require more expenses than hiring a software architect.

-Hire in-house or use dedicated software architecture services
+Hire in-house or use software architect consultant services

 Perhaps the simplest approach is to promote an experienced software engineer from your existing team rather than choose between the two options mentioned in the title.
 This may be especially useful when you need to hire a software system/infrastructure designer or an enterprise software architect responsible for your internal IT infrastructure.
 After working years for your company, the person has acquired considerable knowledge about your organization’s technical systems, enabling them to make better decisions.
 That’s why many organizations prefer this option.